Ed-VanDerSar/Ed-VanDerSar.github.io/_posts/2023-09-07-urn-problem.md

 > _We start with an infinite number of balls, numbered.
 Then, in sequential steps we perform the following experiment: At each step, ten balls are placed in an urn and then one is removed and discarded.
 The steps are performed so that they are completed in a finite time.
 The question is, How many balls are in the urn after the end of the process?_

 One can immediately say that the answer is that there is an infinite number of balls in the urn by the end of the process.
-This is in accordance with most people’s intuition, based on the fact that at each step more balls are added than are being removed.
-We shall see that the answer of the question depends on the way the ball is removed at each step.
+This is following most people’s intuition, based on the fact that at each step more balls are added than are being removed.
+We shall see that the answer to the question depends on the way the ball is removed at each step.
 This might seem _chaotic_.
-Nevertheless, we will prove that if we study all the possible ways of remove balls at each step with tools provided by probability theory, then we gain a deeper understanding of the nature of this problem.
+Nevertheless, we will prove that if we study all the possible ways of removing balls at each step with tools provided by probability theory, then we gain a deeper understanding of the nature of this problem.

 Suppose that we possess an infinitely large urn and an infinite collection of balls labelled with the natural numbers, i.e., each number corresponds to exactly one ball.